First released by Charles Hart (1927).

 Hit versions by Blue Barron Orchestra (US #19 1950), Jaye P. Morgan (US #65 1959), Elvis Presley (US #1/C&W #22/R&B #3 1960).

 “The first charting version of ‘Are You Lonesome Tonight?’ was recorded by Blue Barron in 1950, peaking at #19 This version first introduced the additional spoken part to the song loosely based on Shakespeare’s As You Like It.
-Only a few weeks after Barron’s recording, Al Jolson recorded a version that also included the spoken section.
+Only a few weeks after Barron’s recording, Al Jolson recorded a version – one of his last recordings – that also included the spoken section.
 In 1959, American songstress Jaye P. Morgan’s recording, sans spoken lyrics, reached #65 on the Billboard Hot 100.

 “It was Elvis Presley’s manager, Col. Tom Parker, who persuaded Elvis to record ‘Are You Lonesome Tonight?’, a favorite of Mrs. Parker.
 His recording used an arrangement similar to that recorded by the Blue Barron Orchestra.
 It is also possible that Elvis heard the 1958 version of the song by Jim Flaherty’s Caravan with vocals by Howie Stange, a recording that received much air play in the New England area and overseas in Europe (where Presley was stationed at the time with the US Army).
 Flaherty’s version also had a unique spelling of the song, ‘Are You Lonesome To-Night?’, which was copied Presley’s release, as well as the spoken part.